 The recent Microsoft whitepaper, ‘In-Memory OLTP – Common Workload Patterns and Migration Considerations’ shows Hekaton performance and compares it to traditional SQL Server tables and procedures.
 It describes the workload patterns that suit in-memory OLTP.
 While not disputing the Microsoft whitepaper, it doesn’t include code samples to support the points made, this article does.

 This test workload pattern shows that Increasing index sizes and logical reads have a negative impact on Hekaton performance, but conversely the more procedure calls a second the better it performs in comparison with traditional SQL.
 It uses a Cellular Automation (CA) mathematical database application to place similar demands in Hekaton and a corresponding set of native SQL Server tables and stored procedures.

-The test was performed in a single query analyser session so the Hekaton concurrency improvements aren’t considered, the CA application does support multiple concurrent sessions but they weren’t used.
+The test was performed in a single query analyser session so the Hekaton concurrency improvements aren’t considered.
 Even just the benefit of not having to compile and interpret queries makes a massive difference, 75 times faster in this reproducible test.